 It’s time for a confession- I used to find making bias tape terrifying.
 I thought it intimidating and difficult to master.
 Once you break it down into steps, though, it’s actually pretty simple!
-Being confident in making your own bias tape releases you from the bonds of the stiff, store-bought stuff and opens the door to so many wonderful bias tape possibilities.
+Learning how to make bias tape releases you from the bonds of the stiff, store-bought stuff and opens the door to so many wonderful bias tape possibilities.

 In this tutorial, we will be teaching how to make three different types of 1/2″ wide bias tape: 1/2″ wide double fold tape, 1/2″ wide single fold tape, and our favourite, 1/2″ wide “thirds” tape.